DrugLib.com — Drug Information Portal

 Hypertension

 The adult starting indapamide dose for hypertension is 1.25 mg as a single daily dose taken in the morning.
-If the response to 1.25 mg is not satisfactory after four weeks, the daily dose may be increased to 2.5 mg taken once daily.
-If the response to 2.5 mg is not satisfactory after four weeks, the daily dose may be increased to 5 mg taken once daily, but adding another antihypertensive should be considered.
+If the response to 1.25 mg is not satisfactory after 4 weeks, the daily dose may be increased to 2.5 mg taken once daily.
+If the response to 2.5 mg is not satisfactory after 4 weeks, the daily dose may be increased to 5 mg taken once daily, but adding another antihypertensive should be considered.

 The adult starting indapamide dose for edema of congestive heart failure is 2.5 mg as a single daily dose taken in the morning.
 If the response to 2.5 mg is not satisfactory after one week, the daily dose may be increased to 5 mg taken once daily.